fabiobm/raspberry-pi-telegram-bot/README.md

 * `whitelist`: List with the user IDs of the users that the bot will respond to.
 One way to get a user ID is by messaging [`userinfobot`](https://t.me/userinfobot);
 you can also use the `python-telegram-bot` API itself and get it from the `User` object available at `update.message.from_user`.
-The default is an empty list but there will be a warning if used like that as all messages would be ignored
+The default is a list with the `-1` value (an invalid ID) but there will be a warning if used like that as all messages would be ignored.
+The list should not be empty; if you really want the bot not to reply to anyone, keep the default or use similar invalid IDs such as `0`
 * `ip_changes`: List with the user IDs of users that will be notified when the Raspberry Pi's **external** IP changes.
 The default is an empty lisy
 * `restarts`: List with the user IDs of users that may be notified when the bot